Creasote/test_repo/README.md

 # test_repo
-Simple test repo, used for getting a handle on github.
+It's hard to type with a dog sitting on your keyboard.